En / Ru

 Photo: Adobe Stock

-Additional reading about other cities in The Golden Ring of Russia:
+Read more about other cities in the Golden Ring of Russia:

 Velikiy Novgorod